Email marketing returns 4300% on every dollar. For that alone, you must do email marketing right.

 When you get traffic (people) to your website through organic means (blogging, content marketing, SEO, and social media) or If you launch paid advertising campaigns (Google Ads, Facebook Ads, etc.), your window of opportunity is short.

-You’ll need to make your efforts count.
+Make your efforts count.
 But given that the average web user’s ever-decreasing attention spans, you’ll need to capture their email address first so that you can continue to keep nurturing your potential customers until they make their purchases.

 As such, you’d still grow your subscriber list by giving away a coupon for 15% off on your products (if you are an eCommerce store as shown below).